Free Shipping on retail orders over $100, use code FREESHIPPING100

 Cecilia's Two Black Emmer Loaves

-Black Emmer is the most beautiful old-fashioned bread flour imaginable.
+Black Emmer, also known as Farro Nero, is the most beautiful old-fashioned bread flour imaginable.
 In fact I think it is my new favorite.
-It is truly ancient.
-Digestible and delicious.
+It is truly ancient -- digestible and delicious.
 It will give you a darker richer loaf of super bread.

-Measure your flour into the bowl.
-Whisk the flour together.
+Measure the flours into the bowl.
+Whisk them together.
 Make a well.
-Pour the water into the well and a little water into the moat.
-Yeast into the well.
-Salt into the moat.
-Sit for 5 - 10 minutes.
-Then stir it up.
+Pour the water into the well and some around the edge of the bowl to create a moat.
+Add the yeast to the well and the salt to the moat.
+Let sit for 5 - 10 minutes, then stir it up.

 When it is almost fully proofed turn it out onto the counter and prepare your boule in your favorite way.
-(We all construct our boule differently).
 For this loaf I then rolled the top of my boule in flaked oats.
 Let the boule sit either on the counter or in your proofing basket for 10 - 15 minutes to puff up again.

 Have a Dutch Oven heating in a 450F oven, (I use a three quart Dutch Oven when I am baking a single loaf), tighten and score your boule and drop it into the Dutch Oven (or Challenger Bread Pan with a little ice), bake twenty minutes with the lid on and 25 minutes with the lid off.

-Now, how about a loaf made with 100% Black Emmer Flour.
-This will be a hearty loaf and it will feel sticky and almost jelly-like during your folds so use wet hands, and watch the proofing time because even though Black Emmer only has an 11% protein level the gluten strands seem to align and rise fast.
+Now, how about a loaf made with 100% Black Emmer Flour?
+This hearty loaf will feel sticky and almost jelly-like during your folds so use wet hands, and watch the proofing time because even though Black Emmer only has an 11% protein level it can rise fast.
 On the day I baked the loaf below; after three folds (across one hour) the bread was ready to bake 40 minutes after that.

 When it is almost fully proofed turn it out onto the counter and prepare your boule in your favorite way.
 Let the boule sit either on the counter or in your proofing basket for 10 - 15 minutes to puff up again.